How about: Albufeira Intro > Things to do > Families > Airport to Albufeira > 1 week in Albufeira

 Albufeira is able to cater for the two extremes of tourists (families and stag/hen do’s) as there are two separate and very different areas of the town; the Old Town and The Strip.
 The Old Town is a series of traditional Portuguese streets and plazas that are based around the historic centre of Albufeira.
 The pretty cobbled streets of the Old Town are lined with every possible type of restaurant and the entire district is family focused.

 The Strip, 2km east of the Old Town, is designed for all day drinking, late night partying and recovering on the beach – this is the area of Albufeira suitable for groups, stag and hen do’s.
 This separation of the two areas allows for families and party focused groups to enjoy Albufeira at the same time and not antagonise each other.
-For a guide to stag/hen do’s in Albufeira please click here.
+For a guide to stag/hen do’s in Albufeira please click here or for a guide to Albufeira for children please click here.

 When to Visit Albufeira